The logarithmic Picard group and its tropicalization: The logarithmic Picard group

-Granting these lemmas, we complete the proof of Theorem~\ref{thm:algebraic}.
 We show first of all that $\bPic(Y/T) \to \bLogPic(X/S)$ is representable by logarithmic schemes and is logarithmically \'etale.
-The first arrow in the sequence~\eqref{eqn:10} has these properties by Lemma~\ref{lem:rep-log-et}, the second is an isomorphism by Theorem~\ref{thm:log-mod-inv} and Lemma~\ref{lem:subdiv-bounded}, and the last arrow is the base change of the logarithmically \'etale morphism $T \to S$, by definition.
+The first arrow in the sequence~\eqref{eqn:10} has these properties by Lemma~\ref{lem:rep-log-et}, the second is an isomorphism by Corollary~\ref{cor:subdiv-curve} and Lemma~\ref{lem:subdiv-bounded}, and the last arrow is the base change of the logarithmically \'etale morphism $T \to S$, by definition.
 Their composition is therefore representable by logarithmic schemes and is logarithmically \'etale.

-The second lemma shows that the family of maps $\bPic(Y/T) \to \bLogPic(X/S)$ is universally surjective, and therefore completes the proof. \end{proof}